Terms and Conditions

 4.1 The costs of a course are specified in the course descriptions.
 Prices include VAT and are final unless §19 UStG for small business rule is used.
 A partial use of the online training does not grant a reduction of fees.

-4.2 The prices include the use of the course portal, viewing of the course content, taking the course exams, and receiving a course certificate.
+4.2 The prices include the use of the course portal, viewing of the course content, taking the course exams, and receiving a digital course certificate (PDF-file).

 5. Payment Methods